cvc5/AletheInEunoia/README.md

-# The Alethe Calculus in AletheLF
+# The Alethe Calculus in Eunoia

-This repository contains a work-in-progress implementation of the Alethe calculus in AletheLF.
+This repository contains a work-in-progress implementation of the Alethe calculus in Eunoia.

-See `docs/introduction.md` for an overview of the differences between the standalone Alethe syntax, and Alethe in AletheLF.
+See `docs/introduction.md` for an overview of the differences between the standalone Alethe syntax, and Alethe in Eunoia.

 See the `examples/` folder for example proofs in both formats.

-Finally, the `signature/` folder contains AletheLF signature files for Alethe.
+Finally, the `signature/` folder contains Eunoia signature files for Alethe.